ikhwansahalan/22076332_AA1/README.md

 ![Screenshot 2024-01-07 194301](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/57d72f05-8b3d-412d-a88f-f5cf3f33e81a)

-### 4. Building Models
+### 4. Building Decision Tree Models
 Outline:
 1. Automatically train a full decision tree and prune it to size, selecting split rules to maximize the split decision logworth.
 2. Interactively train a decision tree, and then select candidate split rules from a list.
 3. Use a gradient-boosting approach to form a single predictive model from a set of decision trees.

 We will add several decision tree models to our diagram, and then evaluate their relative performance.
 Before we create multiple decision tree models, we will insert a Control Point node in our diagram.
-After that, we will drag and connect different models to evaluate which are the best performance models between Decision Tree, Interactive Decision Tree, Gradient Boosting, and Regression.
-After configuring the properties and running the model, we will get the output result for each model.
-The examples are in the following diagram;
+After that, we will drag and connect different models to evaluate which are the best performance models between Decision Tree & Interactive Decision Tree.
+The Gradient Boosting model was added to the two decision tree models as in the process flow diagram below:

 ![Screenshot 2024-01-07 195732](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/799130d4-4ad8-404c-8368-e554d99a60b9)

+The Gradient Boosting node resamples the analysis data several times to generate results that form a weighted average of the resampled data set.
+Tree boosting creates a series of decision trees that form a single predictive model.
+In the Node group of the Gradient Boosting properties, we set the Number of Surrogate Rules to 2.
+This specifies the number of backup rules that are used in the event of missing data.

+The resulting tree model in Gradient Boosting has nine nodes, including five leaf nodes.
+The nodes are shaded from light to dark, which corresponds to the percentage of correctly classified observations in each node.
+Boosting is less prone to overfitting the data than a single tree.

 1
 ![Screenshot 2024-01-07 190656](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/7352a2a2-4667-4348-a4f2-e83b90da20d9)